From confusion to confidence.

 • Use objective, gender-neutral criteria in pay decisions

-The Directive was adopted in 2023.
-By 2026, all EU countries must implement it into national law, which is why preparation is critical now.
+By June 2026, all EU countries must implement it into national law, which is why preparation is critical now.

 Our FAQ hub turns the Directive into clear, practical steps.
-From salary ranges to statistical methods, find straight answers you can act on.
+From salary ranges to statistical methods, find clear answers you can act on.

 Understanding the rules